awillats/hmm/README.md

 # Overview: HMM - Hidden Markov Models
 `hmm` is a simple set of hidden Markov model (HMM) [code](https://github.com/stanley-rozell/hmm) intended to support control of switching linear dynamical systems.

-It contains methods for generating and decoding systems of the form:
+It contains methods for generating and decoding systems with discrete latent states and discrete observed signals.

-_generative equations here - transition, emission_

 ## Applications